cflynn07/myblog/posts/NOTES-2020-xx-xx-book-review-fullstack-react.md

 # p599
 - in graphql, all nodes should have globally unique ID's.
 This allows top level field to query nodes arbitrarily by id

+# 600
+- top level "viewer" field, current user and connections to user